 The photo below is not an entirely fair comparison but it illustrates my point.
 Jimmy Watson's, on the left has two fabulous interior bars, you can sit out on the pavement on Lygon Street, and there is a lovely interior courtyard.
 It also has this "roof garden", which is, in my opinion, pretty soulless.
 On the right we have the entrance to Lambs Restaurant.
 There is certainly a place for a light, airy bar like Jimmy Watson's, but these kind of areas are more popular than ever, being cheap, disposable and largely interchangeable.
 Lambs is different.
 It is a glimpse at a history that may have gone forever, but needn't be discarded.

 Perhaps this is just modern times.
 Takeaway food is convenient, and both Lambs and Toto's across the road seem to do a roaring trade in takeaway.
 But real estate is expensive and developers have little incentive for sentimentality.
-Next time you are in Lygon Street or the top of the city, maybe have a wander up to Lambs, have some great food, a glass of wine and imagine another time.
+Next time you are in Lygon Street or the top of the city, maybe have a wander up to Lambs, have some great food, a glass of wine and imagine a time gone by.

 *Retsina is a sweet red wine.
 It goes very nicely with lambGo to the Lygon Street gallery for more images...